Mathematics and Computer Science Scholarships

 Hanson-Hulbert Mathematics Scholarship.
-For students of academic merit and financial need majoring in mathematics.
+For students who are residents of Wisconsin or Minnesota with academic merit and financial need majoring in mathematics.
 Preference is given to students planning to teach.

 Carl and Marion Jacobson Scholarship.
 For students planning to enter engineering school and preparing with subjects such as chemistry, physics, mathematics, computer design, etc.

 Sentry Insurance Student Leadership Scholarship.
 For incoming freshman majoring in business administration, computer science, accounting, finance, or mathematics (actuarial science).
 This scholarship is renewable for up to four years as long as the recipient maintains a minimum 3.3 cumulative GPA and continues to pursue a degree in one of the above areas of study.
 The recipients of the award are initially selected base don the following criteria: 1.
 Credentials that place them in the top 15 percent of their high school graduating class.
 2. Involvement in extra curricular activities, community activities, charitable organizations, and other endeavors which indicate significant leadership records and outstanding leadership potential.